in

 Source by unsplash

 Especially if children are involved, the decision to leave your partner may be a stressful and painful one.
-Ensuring that both parents have a positive, predictable relationship with their child after separation is reliant on the ability to bargain child custody laws.
+Both parents need a good, stable relationship with their child after separation.
+This depends on how well they can negotiate child custody laws.

 Here we consider UK child custody law, thereby educating you on your rights and responsibilities as a parent.